Last updated: June 2026

 • Standard Contractual Clauses (where applicable)

-• Appropriate technical and organisational security controls
+• appropriate technical and organisational security controls

 Where vendors process data outside the UK, we conduct transfer risk assessments to ensure equivalent levels of protection in accordance with UK GDPR.